tonyho/app-framework-binder/doc/afb-plugin-writing.md

 At launch time, every loaded plugin initialise itself.
 If a single plugin initialisation fail corresponding instance of afb-daemon self aborts.

-Conversely, when plugin initialisation succeeds, it should register its unique name and the list of API verbs it exposes.
+Conversely, when a plugin initialisation succeeds, it should register its unique name as well as the list of verbs attached to the methods it exposes.

-When initialised, on request from clients plugin's function corresponding to expose API verbs are activated by the afb-daemon instance attached to the application or service.
+When initialised, on request from application clients to the right API/verb, plugin methods are activated by the afb-daemon attached to the application or service.

 At exit time, no special action is enforced by afb-daemon.
 When a specific actions is required at afb-daemon stop, developers should use 'atexit/on_exit' during plugin initialisation sequence to register a custom exit function.